Tuition and Financial Aid

 Appealing for a Grace Period of Federal Financial Aid

-Students who fail to make satisfactory academic progress after the financial aid warning period and are placed on a second semester of Academic Probation will lose their federal financial aid eligibility.
+Students who fail to make satisfactory academic progress after the financial aid warning period and are placed on a second term of Academic Probation will lose their federal financial aid eligibility.
 However, student may appeal to the School of Theology Academic Services Team to receive a grace period of federal financial aid.
 A student may appeal on the basis of injury or illness, the death of a relative, or other special circumstances.
 The appeal must explain why the student failed to make satisfactory academic progress and what has changed in their situation that will allow them to make satisfactory academic progress at the next evaluation.
-The grace period of federal financial aid lasts for one semester and means that the student’s eligibility for federal financial aid is reinstated for that semester.
+The grace period of federal financial aid lasts for one term and means that the student’s eligibility for federal financial aid is reinstated for that term.
 The student’s progress will be evaluated at the end of the grace period.
-If based on the student’s appeal, the STH Academic Services Team decides that the student should be able to meet satisfactory academic progress by the end of the following semester then the student may be placed on a second grace period of federal financial aid with or without an academic plan.
+If based on the student’s appeal, the STH Academic Services Team decides that the student should be able to meet satisfactory academic progress by the end of the following term then the student may be placed on a second grace period of federal financial aid with or without an academic plan.
 If an academic plan has been devised for the student (by the appropriate student review committee for their degree program) and they are meeting its requirements, they are eligible to receive federal financial aid as long as they continue to meet the plan’s requirements.

 Disciplinary Probation and Financial Aid